gymrek-lab/TRTools/trtools/compareSTR/README.rst

 * Comparing calls to a "ground truth" set, e.g. from capillary electrophoresis data, to find call errors
 * Comparing calls for the same tool using different parameter settings to identify differences due to bioinformatic processing
 * Comparing calls for different tools.
 This only works if they used the same set of reference TRs.
-Please note that compareSTR only compares TRs with matching chromosomes and allele-positions (ignoring flanking base pairs)
+Please note that compareSTR only compares TRs with matching chromosomes and allele-positions (after ignoring flanking base pairs)

 CompareSTR optionally will stratify results based on a user-specified FORMAT field (e.g. depth, or quality score) and/or by repeat motif length.